 Welcome to the BrightWork for SharePoint Introductory Guide.
 This Guide contains step-by-step instructions giving you an introduction on how to use BrightWork to manage projects and portfolios on SharePoint.

-- If you are not yet a BrightWork customer, you can also exercise this Intro Guide if you sign up for a free 30 day BrightWork Trial.
+- You can also exercise this Intro Guide using our free 30 day BrightWork Trial.

 BrightWork Site Collection

 A BrightWork site collection is made up of one top-level site and all individual project sites below it (child sites).
 You create a BrightWork site collection to host project sites for your organization.